Split Electoral Votes in Maine and Nebraska

-Maine and Nebraska have taken a slightly different approach in recent years.
-These states allocate two Electoral Votes to the popular vote winner, and then one each to the popular vote winner in each Congressional district (2 in Maine, 3 in Nebraska) in their state.
-This creates multiple popular vote contests in these states, which could lead to a split Electoral Vote.
+In all but two states, electoral votes are winner-take-all.1 The candidate winning the popular vote normally receives all of that state's votes.
+Maine and Nebraska have taken a different approach.
+Using the congressional district method, these states allocate two electoral votes to the state popular vote winner, and then one electoral vote to the popular vote winner in each congressional district (2 in Maine, 3 in Nebraska).
+This creates multiple popular vote contests in these states, which could lead to a split electoral vote.